ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 It is literally an entire system on a chip: a **system-on-chip** (SoC)!

-More educational perhaps would be to look at what’s *not* included in the SoC, particularly when we get the the iPhone 12’s SoC, called the A14.
+More and more functionality would gradually be moved into the SoC itself, with fewer auxiliary chips required: sensors, gyroscopes, image processors for the camera, etc. More educational perhaps would be to look at what’s *not* included in the SoC, particularly by the time we get to the the iPhone 12’s SoC, called the A14.

 Not on the A14 SoC:

-- solid state disk (in a single chip)
+- solid state disk (only part of it is in the SoC)
 - power management
 - 4G & 5G
 - audio

 The above functionality is highly specialised, especially in modern[^2] smartphones.
 It manages the remaining parts of the phone: camera & mic/speakers, wifi & bluetooth, and telecommunications (4G/5G).
 Telecommunications in particular require a lot of power and would have contributed to unnecessary heating in the small CPU package.

-[^2]: I know it’s strange to differentiate older vs newer smartphones when the technology is barely more than a decade old.
+[^2]: I know it’s strange to differentiate older vs newer smartphones when the technology is only 1.5 decades old.
 But the evolution of smartphone designs over the course has been significant enough that yes, I am going to make this distinction :)

 And this is how we shrink a laptop mainboard even further.